-U.S. government agencies could run out of operating funds starting on midnight this Friday, December 7th.
+U.S. government agencies could run out of operating funds starting at midnight this Friday, December 7th.

 The migrant caravan that recently attempted to crash the border near Tijuana has helped rally Republicans to support his request.